urbit/old-doc/guide/1-ford.md

 What did you just do?

-The code you just wrote is urbit's naitive programming langauge, hoon.
+The code you just wrote is urbit's native programming langauge, hoon.
 Generating HTML with hoon is similar to writing [jade](link) or other similar HTML shorthand.
-In hoon, this shorthand is called [`++sail`]() and it's a naitive part of the hoon language.
+In hoon, this shorthand is called [`++sail`]() and it's a native part of the hoon language.

 In `++sail` node-names are prefixed with a `;` and closed with a `==`.
 Nodes that have text content and are only on one line use a `:`, such as our `;h1:` above, and are closed implicitly with a new line.
 Nodes with no content are closed with another `;`, such as `;br;`.